CasparKielwein/Aaargh/Classes.md

 ## Rogue

 Rogues specialize on exploiting every weakness they find in their enemies.
-On face value, they don't appear very threatening, haveing a low number of hit points and wielding small weapons.
+On face value, they don't appear very threatening, having a low number of hit points and wielding small weapons.
 But once a rogue inevitably finds a weakness in their target, they show their true power using their *sneak attacks* for devastating effect.

 ### Comment
-The playstyle of the rogue is focues on exploiting opportunities.
+The play-style of the rogue is focuses on exploiting opportunities.
-Without advantage they do less damage than Fighters and have a smaller selection of abilities than Sorcerers or Druids.
+Without advantage, they do less damage than Fighters and have a smaller selection of abilities than Sorcerers or Druids.
 Their combat abilities are built around the Sneak Attack discipline.
 They only have one static "dimension" of diversification in their Scum and Villainy feature but the Sneak Attack discipline has many more branching points where choices influence the character than disciplines of other classes.

 Most Rogue Discipline cost power point.
-Unlike the Fighter (or Wizard Cantrips) there are very few free manouvers.
+Unlike the Fighter (or Wizard Cantrips) there are very few free Maneuvers.

-Manouvers give mostly buffs and movement effects.
+Maneuvers give mostly buffs and movement effects.
-Sneak Attack supports Debuffs on Enemies and additional damage.
+Sneak Attack supports debuffs on Enemies and additional damage.

 ### Proficiencies
 __Skill Proficiency:__ Choose two skills from the following: Stealth, Streetwise, Athletics, Charm, Thievery